Wyandotte Nation: Termination efforts

-On August 1, 1956 the US Congress passed Public Law ch.
+On August 1, 1956, the US Congress passed Public Law ch.
 843, 70 Stat.
 893 to terminate the Wyandotte Tribe of Oklahoma as part of the federal Indian termination policy.
-Three years were allotted for completion of termination.
-One of the stipulations required that a parcel of land in Kansas City, Kansas, reserved as the Huron Cemetery, which had been awarded to the Wyandot by treaty on 31 January 1855, was to be sold by the United States.
-Litigation was filed by a group of Absentee Wyandot against the United States and Kansas City, prohibiting the federal government from fulfilling the terms of the termination statute and ultimately preventing termination of the Wyandotte Nation.
+Three years were allotted for completing the termination.
+One of the stipulations required that a parcel of land in Kansas City, Kansas, reserved as the Huron Cemetery, which had been awarded to the Wyandot by treaty on January 31, 1855, was to be sold by the United States.
+Litigation was filed by a group of Absentee Wyandot against the United States and Kansas City, prohibiting the federal government from fulfilling the terms of the termination statute and ultimately preventing the termination of the Wyandotte Nation.
 The Bureau of Land Management records confirm that the Federal Register never published the termination of the Wyandotte lands and thus they were never officially terminated.

 When Congress restored the other Oklahoma Tribes, it included the Wyandotte in the repeal.
 On May 15, 1978, in a single Act titled Public Law 95-281, the termination laws were repealed, and the three tribes were reinstated with all rights and privileges they had prior to termination.